bradleygolden/boxer/README.md

 $ boxer
 ```

-Alternatively, you can include a specific version of python.
+Alternatively, you can include a specific versions of python.

 ```
-$ boxer --python 3.5.1
+$ boxer -p 3.5.1 -p 3.4.4
 ```

 ## Help